dahliaOS/pangolin_desktop/CONTRIBUTING.md

 We aim to provide our software in as many languages as possible so everyone could experience it in their own native language!

-For submitting translations, we use Crowdin so please do not edit the files found in the repositories
+For submitting translations, we use Crowdin so please do not edit the files found in the repositories!

 If you're interesting in translating our project, click [this link](https://translate.dahliaos.io)!